 Is it worth paying for movers?

 It’s so much more efficient to hire movers than to move on your own.

 The more you do something, the better you get.

 It goes for golfing, cooking, and moving—and everything in between.

-Most employ hard-working men and women with gobs of experience, and the reputable ones have a vested interest in completing your move on time and on budget.
+Most employ hard-working men and women with gobs of experience, and the reputable ones have a vested interest in completing your move on time and budget.

 Moving crews rely on tips to supplement their meager incomes, so they’ve got the incentive to handle your move quickly and efficiently.